wikczerski/whaletui/docs/docs/concepts/volumes.md

 > **Note**: Some features marked as TBD (To Be Determined) may not be fully implemented in the current version of WhaleTUI.
 Check the latest release notes for current feature availability.

-### Context Menus
+### Available Actions

 Use keyboard shortcuts and navigation for quick access to:
-- Volume inspection
+- Volume inspection and details
+- Viewing volume information
-- Container management
+- Container management (via Docker CLI)
-- Backup operations
-- Removal options

 ## Next Steps